Joshua Bowen Smith

-Joshua Bowen Smith (1813–1879) was an abolitionist, conductor on the Underground Railroad and co-founder of the New England Freedom Association, and politician, serving one term as a Massachusetts state legislator.
+Joshua Bowen Smith (1813–1879) was an abolitionist, conductor on the Underground Railroad, co-founder of the New England Freedom Association, and politician, serving one term as a Massachusetts state legislator.
 He worked as a caterer in Boston, starting his own business at the age of 36.

 Biography

 Joshua Bowen Smith was born in 1813 in Coatesville, Pennsylvania, to a mother of mixed African-American/Native American ancestry and a British father.
 He grew up in Philadelphia, where he was educated on a scholarship from a Quaker philanthropist.

 As a young man, in 1836 Smith moved to Boston, Massachusetts, where he became the headwaiter at the dining room of the Mount Washington House hotel.
 There he befriended United States Senator Charles Sumner and John J. Fatal, both influential abolitionists.
 For several years he worked for the catering business of H. R. Thacker before starting his own business at the age of 36.

 Over the next 25 years, Smith made a small fortune catering commencement dinners for Harvard College, as well as various events for the city, local organizations, and the Union army during the Civil War years.
 Through his work he befriended many other local abolitionists, including William Lloyd Garrison, George Luther Stearns, Robert Gould Shaw, and Theodore Parker.